Incubatio/game-off-2012/README.rst

 To finally have a classical rpg (cf: final fantasy VI, chrono trigger ..) in colors with animated sprites and a tmx map

-(no screenshot for the last part because of the a potential, it starts with a black screen)
+(no screenshot for the last part because of the a potential spoil, it starts with a black screen)